cvs-health/testaro/CONTRIBUTING.md

 Tools that may merit consideration include:
 - Arc (by TPGi).
 Costs $0.05 per page tested, and requires each user to have an account with the tool maker and to allow the tool maker to charge a charge account for payment.
-- Aslint (by Essential Accessibility).
-Apparently requires using a bundle file that is in the repository but is also listed in the `.gitignore` file and is missing from the published package, so would need to be physically included in the Testaro code rather than referenced as a dependency.

 ## Improving execution speed